-- 1. Development should be served by a balanced provision of transport, including sustainable options, meeting the following requirements of this policy, proportionate to the number and nature of journeys generated. - 2.
-Layouts should provide pedestrian and cycle connections to surrounding public transport routes, also meeting the requirements of Policy WB-E1. - 3.
-Secure, covered storage for cycles must be provided for all new dwellings, proportionate to the scale of the property, and where new employment space is being created. - 4.
-The design of the footpaths and the public realm should take account of the needs of people of varying levels of mobility, including older people and those with disability. - 5.
-A mix of parking provision should be provided, taking account of local character, including curtilage spaces and garages, so that streets and the public realm are not dominated by parking. - 6.
-Electric vehicle charging points must be provided within development that provides new parking spaces, including for all new dwellings. - 7.
-Opportunities should be taken to alleviate traffic congestion and pollution.
+- 1. Development should be served by a balanced provision of transport, including sustainable options, meeting the following requirements of this policy, proportionate to the number and nature of journeys generated. - a.
+Layouts should provide pedestrian and cycle connections to surrounding public transport routes. - b.
+Proposals for new homes or employment development should either include onplot secure covered storage for cycles proportionate to the scale of development or demonstrate why such facilities are not required. - c.
+The design of the footpaths and the public realm should take account of the needs of people of varying levels of mobility, including older people and those with disability. - d.
+A mix of parking provision should be provided, taking account of local character, including curtilage spaces and garages, so that streets and the public realm are not dominated by parking. - e.
+Proposals for all new development, including new homes, should include provision of infrastructure to facilitate installation of electric vehicle charging points.